sizezero/qmk_firmware/keyboards/a_okay/kb_40_a/readme.md

-# keyboardname
+# KB-40-A

-TODO: add the name of the keyboard above

-TODO: link to an image of the keyboard
+TODO: link to an image of the keyboard (QMK prefers files in imagur

 ![hotswap](https://i.imgur.com/kJzebgd.jpeg)
 **Hotswap PCB**